Green v. America Online, Inc.

 Green v.
-America Online, Inc., 318 F.3d 465 (2003), was a case of the United States Court of Appeals for the Third Circuit, over the protections granted to Internet service providers from legal liability for tort offenses committed by their users.
+America Online, Inc., 318 F.3d 465 (2003), was a case of the United States Court of Appeals for the Third Circuit, concerning the protections granted to Internet service providers from legal liability for tort offenses committed by their users.

 Background

 John Green was a regular participant in America Online (AOL) message boards.
 While perusing a chat room called "Romance - New Jersey over 30," Green received a message from an anonymous user that transmitted a "punter" computer virus to his computer, causing a blue screen of death and causing him to lose five hours of work time.
 Green claimed that the anonymous user who infected his computer joined with a second anonymous user to brag about the damage to Green's computer and make false statements about his sexuality, causing defamation and emotional distress.

 Green copied chat transcripts, sent them to AOL, and tried to claim $400 in damages for lost computer time and unspecified monetary damages against the two anonymous users, known only as John Doe 1 and John Doe 2.
 Green also claimed that AOL's user agreement was a violation of his First Amendment rights because he was required to accept the agreement with no room for negotiation.